douhthood/vector_sample_code/data/Vectorize Data.md

-# Vectorize all of the text in the INFO column
+# Vectorize all of the text in the info column of the my_data table

+Use ONNX in the database to vectorize the data:
+- foo
+- bar

 ```SQL
 set serveroutput on;